kevin1024/fabric-remote-js/README.md

 ])
 ```

-Both of these return a jquery promise.
+Both of these return a q.js promise

+# Promise interface

+You can call .progress() on the promise to get regular updates of the streaming output of the task execution.  .success() will get called with the output of your execution.